 Take me, for example.
 I like going to concerts, sporting events, and large festivals.
 I don’t mind standing in front of a small group of people and giving a quick presentation or leading a meeting.
 I enjoy some things that aren’t typical for introverts – and many other introverts do, too.

-I mentioned energy earlier.
-We’re back to it, and with good reason.
 Not everyone has the same amount of energy throughout the day.
 It’s more than a “morning person” versus “night person.”
 Every person is different.
 Energy comes in cycles throughout the day.
 Recharge energy levels when they get low and as often as needed.

 I recently made the connection with “recharge your batteries” in the context of being an introvert.
 I used to feel tired and drained for most of the day.
 I didn’t realize, or allow myself, to take much of a break to be alone.
 Then, I learned that introverts need to recharge their batteries with some alone time.
 Everyone needs time for themselves, but especially introverts.